cubesys-GmbH/ros_cube_ca_plugins/README.md

 Users can explicitly request the usage of particular rules, including custom implementations of `DisseminationRules`, by setting the *dissemination_rules_plugin* parameter.
 For example, with the value *"my_plugins::MyDisseminationRules"* the *cube_ca* transmitter instantiates the user's `MyDisseminationRules` object from the *my_plugins* package.

+## Example

+The *example* directory contains a full example how the *cube-its* image can be customized.
+You can use it as template when you intend to run the *cube_ca* transmission node with your own dissemination rules.